London Youlan Qin Society: The First London International Guqin Festival 2018

+The First London International Chinese Music Festival 2023

+In 2023, the LYQS took on a different direction and held another festival, but the focus has shifted to Chinese music is general rather than just guqin music, co-organised through its sister organisation, UK Chinese Music.
+The festival took on a similar format of the previous guqin festival of 2018, which included the guqin conference, and was held largely at Goldsmiths, University of London.
+New additions included the graded examinations and competitions for Chinese musical instruments, held at SOAS.
+Li Fengyun and Wang Jianxin were invited as masters from China to teach and perform.

+Subsequent summer schools would take on the festival format and move away from the guqin-only instrumental focus, with the LYQS becoming a partner organisation rather than the lead.

 Membership

 Before 2011, the society comprises three permanently elected officers (President, Secretary and Treasurer though the office of last was never officially exercised due to the fact that the Society never charged a subscription fee or formally had any expenditure during this period), several artistic consultants and numerous ordinary members who were basically mailing list subscribers.
 Since 2011, a committee was set up consisting of three officers as previous and three ordinary committee members, several non-executive officers and patrons in addition to the ordinary subscribing membership.

 Membership is open to all who have an interest in music, particularly the music of the guqin, or are qin players/musicians.
 Members receive regular mailings via e-mail about the society's activities and important upcoming events.
 There is no formal requirement for members to attend any of the meetings or yaji but they must, beginning January 2011, pay a subscription fee.

-There are two levels of membership: Full and Associate.
-Associate membership is aimed at those who maybe living outside the UK who may not be able to attend meetings or participate in events and activities as easily and/or regularly as those who reside within the UK (they are primarily barred from voting or standing for elections and have no access to the Society's library and resources).
+There were two levels of membership: Full and Associate.
+Associate membership is aimed at those living outside the UK and may not be able to attend meetings or participate in events and activities as easily and/or regularly as those who reside within the UK (they are primarily barred from voting or standing for elections and have no access to the Society's library and resources).
+The Associate membership was eventually abolished and now only Full membership exists.

 Executive committee

-Committee members are elected every three years and consist of the President, Secretary, Treasurer, three Ordinary Members and several Non-executive Officers.
+Committee members are elected every three years and consist of the President, Secretary, Treasurer, four Ordinary Members and several Non-executive Officers.